 It is October 9, shortly after noon, when pedestrian Jana L. walks through the Paulus neighborhood in the northern section of Halle.
 She has just left the Wasserturm tram stop and is headed to her home nearby.
 As she passes by the local synagogue she hears a loud bang from an explosive device.
-Stephan B. had intended to blow open the door to the synagogue with the device and carry out a massacre.
+An attacker had intended to blow open the door to the synagogue with the device and carry out a massacre.

 Jana L. — a music lover